5 WAYS MEN CAN BE POSITIVE MALE ROLE MODELS

 5. Support your community

 What makes a good role model isn’t just about caring for yourself and the people you love – it’s about supporting your community, too.
-So, get out there, share the power of care with the world and show this generation and the next what positive male role models look like.
+Here are a few ways we can be positive male role models and help empower men, dads and all of society:

 *van der Gaag, N., Heilman, B., Gupta, T., Nembhard, C. and Barker, G. (2019).
 State of the World’s Fathers: Unlocking the Power of Men’s Care.
 Washington, DC: Promundo-US.